 Dinner in colonial town.

-January 3: Cartagena - Rosario Islands & Playa Blanca-Barranquilla
+January 3: Cartagena - Rosario Islands & Playa Blanca

 Transfer to the harbor and take a private boat to Isla Baru where we visit ‘Playa Blanca’.
-Continue by boat to Islas del Rosario where we have lunch and time for some great photos.
+Continue by boat to Islas del Rosario where we have lunch and time for some great photos and beach time..
 Explore the impressive, beautiful landscapes of Islas Del Rosario with its clear waters and gentle breezes.
-Back by boat to Cartagena and continue to Barranquilla.
+Back by boat to Cartagena..

-Dinner and night in Hotel Prado.
+Dinner and night in Hotel Movich or similar..
 (B, D)

 January 4: Cartagena to Pasto

-Transfer to airport for flight to Pasto via Bogota..
+Transfer to the airport for our flight to Pasto via Bogota..
 Hotel Loft or similar.
 (B)

 January 5: Pasto-Carnival

 The Day of The Black – During this day, the celebration is about the black people and their free day (when they were slaves) to do whatever they wanted.
 People dance and play on the streets.
 They Paint their faces with black cremes and everybody scream “Vivan Los Negros”.
 The Queen of the Carnival goes around town inviting people to participate.
+Hotel Loft or similar.
 (B,L)

 January 6: Pasto-Carnival

 The Day of The White – or so called “The Day of the Most Important Parade”.
 Contrary to the previous day, this day the locals Paint their faces with White Powder.
 This is a 7km long parade that runs through 15 kms, covering downtown Pasto.
 On this day everybody screams “Que Vivan los Blancos”.
-(B,L,D)
+Hotel Loft or similar.
+(B,D)

 January 7: Departure

 Transfer to airport to flight to Bogotá, followed by your international connection back home. *Make sure to book your flight to Medellin and out of Bogota, Colombia.
 (B)